PERFORMING ARTS

 Our Level 3 Drama course is tailored to the interests and needs of our girls.
 The Drama course provides the skill and knowledge development to allow you to be the best drama practitioner you can be, both to achieve at NCEA Level 3 and to become fully engaged in the world of theatre.

-Some of the areas and skills you can study are:
+The areas and skills available to study are:

-You will also be exposed to professional performances and have the opportunity to interact with professionals working in their fields.
+Students will be exposed to professional performances and have the opportunity to interact with professionals working in their fields.

 Entry Guidelines: Level 2 recommended but not essential